-When used responsibly (which of course you are doing), credit cards can provide you some major perks in return.
+I love the credit card rewards game.
+When used responsibly (which of course you are doing), certain cards can provide you some major perks in return.
 Magnify Money provides a great breakdown of the best cash back cards on the market.
 Make sure to hit the "Show Details" option at the top when inputting your spending habits.
 This will provide you the best bang for your spending buck.

 For a broader comparison of credit card perks (travel perks, low interest, etc.), lean on Nerdwallet to help you find a card that strikes your fancy.
-Using their helpful widget below, simply input your approximate credit score and the category of benefits you enjoy most, then they filter through the rewards stratosphere and dial in on those cards that will best suit you.
+Through the link below, simply select the category that you enjoy most, then filter through the rewards stratosphere and dial in on those cards that will best suit you.
 Easy does it!